 Bruxism is usually associated with stress but can be related to sleep disorders, poor bite or jaw joint dysfunction (TMJ/TMD).
 Because it usually occurs during sleep, bruxism can go unnoticed for years.

-Common symptoms of bruxism include headaches, tired or sore facial muscles and cracked or sensitive teeth.
+Of bruxism include headaches, tired or sore facial muscles and cracked or sensitive teeth.

-Nightguards are often recommended as part of treatment of dysfunctional jaw joint movement, or TMJ/TMD.
+Nightguards are often recommended as part of the treatment of dysfunctional jaw joint movement, or TMJ/TMD.
 Temporomandibular Joints (TMJ), or "jaw joints", are the hinged joints on either side of the jaw that are responsible for opening and closing the mouth.

 Some patients suffer from a condition known as "Temporomandibular Joint Dysfunction" (TMD) in which one or both joints do not move in a smooth, fluid manner.